dalealleshouse/software-simplicity/README.md

 - No Silver Bullet, Fred Brooks, 1986
 - Out of the Tar Pit, Ben Moseley and Peter Marks, 2006

+Fred Brooks introduced the concept of complexity bifurcation.
+He postulated that there are two types: essential and accidental.
+Ben Moseley and Peter Marks expanded the concept.

 Two Types of Complexity:
-- *Essential Complexity* - is inherit in, and the essence of, the problem (as seen by the user)
+- *Essential Complexity* - "is inherit in, and the essence of, the problem (as seen by the user)" (Out of the Tar Pit)
-- *Accidental Complexity* - Complexity with which the development team would not have to deal in the ideal world (complexity arising from performance issues and from suboptimal language and infrastructure)
+- *Accidental Complexity* - "Complexity with which the development team would not have to deal in the ideal world (complexity arising from performance issues and from suboptimal language and infrastructure)" (Out of the Tar Pit)

 > ### Key Concept:
 >